 Below the villi is the muscular layer of the intestinal wall.
 This layer is analogous to the subsoil in that it provides a supportive structure for the layers above.
 Also, like the subsoil, it blocks the leakage of toxins into the bloodstream.
 The bloodstream on the inner side of the muscular layer is the nutritive stream of our gut system, much like groundwater functions in our healthy meadow.

 In both systems, the goal is to create a healthy ecosystem that prevents unwanted toxins from leaking into the fluid layer below.
 And in both systems, things can go wrong.
-In our guts, usually through the combination of poor diet, antibiotic use and toxic exposure, we can end up with a sickly, inadequate, low-diversity microbiome.
+In our guts, usually through the combination of poor diet, antibiotic use, and toxic exposure, we can end up with a sickly, inadequate, low-diversity microbiome.
 As a result, we are unable to properly digest our food, we have poor immune function and, crucially, our microbiome is unable to protect the villi below.
 It is similar to the situation of overgrazing cattle on a meadow, leading to the depletion of the topsoil.
 The blunted and unhealthy villi then fail to protect the muscular layer below, and the whole system starts to leak.
-This condition is referred to as leaky-gut syndrome, and, as I pointed out, it is the root cause of many common health challenges.
+This condition is referred to as a leaky-gut syndrome, and, as I pointed out, it is the root cause of many common health challenges.

-Although repairing our inner ecology can be complex, in every case it must start with a healthy, diverse, completely organic diet along the lines of “Nourishing Traditions.”
+Although repairing our inner ecology can be complex, in every case it must start with a healthy, diverse, completely organic diet along with the lines of “Nourishing Traditions.”
 In addition, everyone needs to eat properly lacto-fermented foods, such as sauerkraut, kefir, beet kvass and many others.
 Finally, a good start is to consume daily a wide diversity of plant foods.
 One of these foods should be from the allium family, of which leeks should be included.
 Microbiome researchers say that leeks contain inulin, a type of fiber that feeds the all-important good bacteria in the gut.

 Eating leeks daily — either fresh or in the form of our delicious Leek Powder — will not only provide your gut with important prebiotics, it will also supply other nutrients and co-factors for the maintenance of healthy villi.
 Eating organically grown leeks is a great start for all of us to support, strengthen and nourish our all-important inner meadow.